MattithyahuData/P7-Diabetes-Prediction/README.md

 # 🍫 Diabetes Prediction: Project Overview
-* End to end project reasearching the effects personal attributes have on the diagnosis of diabetes.
+* End to end project researching the effects personal attributes have on the diagnosis of diabetes.
 * Optimised SVC using GridsearchCV and RandomizedSearchCV to reach the best model performance.
 * Deployed Model into production for wider use.
 See below.